sajidurshajib/sajidurshajib/README.md

 ### Hi there 👋
 I'm Sajidur `(you can call me Sajid)`.
-I am a developer and a trainer.
-For education purpose I am passionate about open source projects.
-Problem solving with many kinds of algorithms is an interesting topic for me.
+I am a software engineer and developer and a trainer.
+For education purpose I am passionate about open source projects.Problem solving with many kinds of algorithms is an interesting topic for me.

 I like work with team too.
 I have many projects which was I, developed working with team members.